NMMI/qbmove-simulink/README.md

 ## Installation:

+### Downloads

+To be able to correctly use these libraries, you will need to download the current APIs You can find them [here](https://github.com/qbrobotics/qbAPI).
+You will need to just download the qbAPI folder and save it side by side with the qbmove_simulink folder.
+Before compiling be sure to have a folder tree like that:

+* working_directory
+    * qbAPI
+    * qbmove_simuilnk

 ### The compiler

 1. First of all be sure to have a C compiler installed in your system